 Migraines Are Not Just Another Bad Headache

-Family Physician– Dr. Susan Hutchinson, joins us to help us better understand this chronic condition–and discuss possible ways to get some relief.
-Migraine most often begins at puberty and mostly affects those ages between 35 and 45 years.
+A migraine is not just another bad headache.
+Migraines can happen at any moment, often with no warning.
+It’s unpredictable and painful.
+And it strikes mostly women.
+Headache specialist and board-certified family physician, Dr. Susan Hutchinson joins us to help us better understand this chronic condition and discuss possible ways to get some relief.
+Migraines most often begin at puberty and mostly affect those aged between 35 and 45 years.
 There is no cure.
 But it can be managed.
 Many things can trigger a migraine, including anxiety, stress, lack of food or sleep, exposure to light, hormonal changes, even weather changes.
 Know your triggers and learn how to manage them.
 Y

 Join us as we discuss how to improve your credit, hair color tips, and a visit with the Allergy & Asthma Network.